ncsu-landscape-dynamics/popsborder/docs/inspections.md

 ```

 Each group is assigned a level that determines the frequency of inspections.
-Each compliance level has an associated fraction of consignments to be inspected
+Each compliance level has an associated fraction of consignments to be
-(`sampling_fraction`).
-The `name` key for a level is optional.
+inspected (`sampling_fraction`).
+The `name` key for a level is optional,
+`sampling_fraction` is required.
+If names are provided, they need to be unique.

 ```yaml
 levels: